ehcloninger/ericcloninger.com/_posts/2023-12-28-my-holiday-downtime-project.md

 **&lt;img src="this-is-fine.jpg" alt="image of man screaming at a tree"&gt;**

 At this point, it was 5:30 PM and I was tired and angry.
+I was definitely ready for an adult beverage.
 I knew my ISP office was closed, but I didn't know what else to do, so I called their technical support line.
 They have a 24-hour rollover to a remote management company, so I knew I could at least maybe get them to reset things from their side.

-That's when I heard the message.
+That's when I heard *the message*.

 *We apologize for the inconvenience, but our network connection is not working.
 Please be patient while we fix the problem.*

 That's right.
 For the first time in 4 years, my ISP had an outage.
-And it just so happened to happen on the very afternoon that I was making big changes to my network.
+And it just so happened on the very afternoon that I was making big changes to my network.

-As the kids these days say, FML.
+As the kids these days say, **FML**.
 The ISP network came back on about 9 PM and I finished reseting my Google router.
 Which, it turns out is another aggravating thing about the Google setup.
 If you don't have an upstream connection, you can't configure their router with their app.
 I suppose it's made for dummies, not anyone wanting to do anything remotely technical.

 ### Let's Try This Again